-Surgical procedures (continued) You pay PPO: 10% of the Plan allowance (No deductible) · Removal of tumors and cysts Non-PPO: 20% of the Plan allowance and any • Correction of congenital anomalies (see Reconstructive surgery) difference between our allowance and the billed • Surgical treatment of morbid obesity -- a condition where a person (1) is the amount (No deductible) greater of 100 pounds or 100% over his or her normal weight (based on the Plan's guidelines) with medical complications; (2) is age 18 or older; and (3) has maintained this condition for at least five years with documented evidence of unsuccessful attempts to reduce weight by following a diet and exercise program monitored by a physician • Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information • Voluntary sterilization (e.g., tubal ligation, vasectomy) Surgically implanted contraceptives Intrauterine devices (IUDs) Treatment of burns Assistant surgeons- we cover up to 20% of our allowance for the surgeon's Note: Office surgery and physician office visits on the day of surgery and up to 90 days following the day of surgery are covered under Section 5(b).
-For related services, see the applicable benefits section (i.e., for inpatient hospital benefits, see Section 5 (c).

-When multiple or bilateral surgical procedures performed during the same operative session add time or complexity to patient care, our benefits are:

-- For the primary procedure: - PPO: 90% of the Plan allowance or - Non-PPO: 80% of the reasonable and customary charge - For the secondary procedure(s): - PPO: 90% of one-half of the Plan allowance or - Non-PPO: 80% of one-half of the reasonable and customary charge

-Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
+Surgical procedures (continued) You pay PPO: 10% of the Plan allowance (No deductible) · Removal of tumors and cysts Non-PPO: 20% of the Plan allowance and any • Correction of congenital anomalies (see Reconstructive surgery) difference between our allowance and the billed • Surgical treatment of morbid obesity (bariatric surgery) -- a condition where amount (No deductible) a person (1) is the greater of 100 pounds or 100% over his or her normal weight (based on the Plan's guidelines) with medical complications; (2) is age 18 or older; and (3) has maintained this condition for at least five years with documented evidence of unsuccessful attempts to reduce weight by following a diet and exercise program monitored by a physician • Insertion of internal prosthetic devices.
+See 5(a) - Orthopedic and prosthetic devices for device coverage information • Voluntary sterilization (e.g., tubal ligation, vasectomy) Surgically implanted contraceptives Intrauterine devices (IUDs) Treatment of burns Assistant surgeons- we cover up to 20% of our allowance for the surgeon's charge For related services, see the applicable benefits section (i.e., for inpatient hospital benefits, see Section 5 (c).
+When multiple or bilateral surgical procedures performed during the same PPO: 10% of the Plan allowance for the primary operative session add time or complexity to patient care, our benefits are: procedure and 10% of one-half of the Plan allowance for the secondary procedure(s).
+(No • For the primary procedure: deductible) - PPO: 90% of the Plan allowance or Non-PPO: 20% of the Plan allowance for the primary procedure and 20% of one-half of the Plan - Non-PPO: 80% of the reasonable and customary charge allowance for the secondary procedure(s); and any • For the secondary procedure(s): difference between our payment and the billed amount.
+(No deductible) - PPO: 90% of one-half of the Plan allowance or - Non-PPO: 80% of one-half of the reasonable and customary charge Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
 That is, the procedure would not add time or complexity to patient care.
 We do not pay extra for incidental procedures.
+Not covered: All charges. • Reversal of voluntary sterilization • All refractive eye surgeries and similar services • Dental appliances, study models, splints, and other devices or service related to the treatment of TMJ dysfunction • Treatment or removal of corns and calluses, or trimming of toenails.